mtilson/docker-dokuwiki/README.md

 * It uses [Traefik Docker image](https://github.com/containous/traefik-library-image)
 * Traefik is used as reverse proxy and for unattended creation/renewal of Let's Encrypt certificates

+## Changes on 2020/01/15

+* Used before this change the common `docker-compose.yml` file is separated now to one for 'docuwiki' application container (`docker-compose.yml`) and dedicated one for 'traefik' container (`traefik/docker-compose.yml`)
+* Due to this change you can now run 'traefik' container independently from 'dokuwiki' application container, which can be useful in case you already have 'traefik' container running as an edge proxy for other application containers
+  * The only common configuration item which needs to be shared between 'traefik' container and its served application containers is the name of their common network defined by `COMMON_NETWORK` variable, see below
+* The given 'traefik' `docker-compose.yml` file (`traefik/docker-compose.yml`) can be used as an example, in case you'd like to run 'dokuwiki' application container on fresh docker system, as described below

 ## Features

 * Alpine Linux 3.9, Nginx, PHP 7.2, ACME Let's Encrypt via Traefik